embEDUx/documentation/src/background/implementation/buildserver.md

     pingBuilder = True,
 )
 ```

-This configuration only authenticated users to scheduler and abort any builds
-manually.
-Consult the official docs at
+Please consult the official docs at
 [Webstatus](http://docs.buildbot.net/current/developer/webstatus.html?highlight=authz#web-authorization-framework)
 for more details on these options.